core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 TODO: Do we add wildcards here? https://github.com/core-wg/coap-pubsub/issues/42

-### Subscribe to a subset of topic_data resources  {#wildcard}
+### Subscribe to a subset of topic-data resources  {#wildcard}

-Some implementations may want to subscribe to multiple topic_data resources with one single request.
+Some implementations may want to subscribe to multiple topic-data resources with one single request.
 That is possible by using FETCH with

 -->